dannypsnl/write-a-programming-language/ch2-semantic-checker.md

 Finally, let rule, which seems like not need, is quite important.
 In Racket, a possible transformation is `let` to `lambda`, however, in HM system they are different, an example: `((λ (id) (id "")) (λ (x) x))`, we all know the answer is `string`, but it cannot produce this caused by `id` has a free type.
 With `let` rule, we can have: `(let ([id (λ (x) x)]) (id ""))` and get `string` as expected, but notice that, we can make a trick: bind the inferred type to abstraction's parameter if it's an immediate application.
 Another way is introducing make polymorphism type can in the definition of parameter.

+Though I say rebound is unacceptable, in fact we can make several variants of type systems on this, by introducing **union type**, **higher rank type**, **row polymorphism**, we can get lots of fun.

-### Dependent type
+### For Fun: Dependent type

-Dependent type is the final part of this chapter, which means type can depend on term(value), or type is just a term.
+In the end, for fun I would make a toy dependent type as the final part of this chapter, which means type can depend on term(value), or type is just a term.
 Under this perspective, we can have some interesting definitions(**Agda**):

 ```agda
 data Vec (A : Set a) : ℕ → Set a where